2026 Contest Categories

 Share how you promoted Sora across your social networks (Facebook, Twitter, Instagram etc.) to engage your school community.

-Best use of Sora in the Classroom
+Best Use of Sora in the Classroom

 Show us how you have integrated Sora into the classroom to support your learning objectives with lessons, activities, or assignments.